honza-kasik/honza-kasik.github.io/_posts/2018-10-16-back-up-configuration-using-stow-and-git.md

 ...
 ```

-You surely know know that `.bashrc` and `.bash_profile` represent Bash configuration.
+You surely know that `.bashrc` and `.bash_profile` represent Bash configuration.
 But how to pass this information to back up solution/versioning system when you want to separate configurations for different software?

 ## GNU Stow